Spirit Daily Blog

 In the past year or so there has been a large change in the way many Americans view Israel.

-For decades a “sacred cow” (with any criticism of it labeled “anti-Semitic”), especially with Evangelical Christians, many including some Evangelicals and young Catholics have altered their views, mainly in the wake of the mass killings in Gaza (which of course followed an attack on Israel).
+For decades a bit untouchable (with any criticism of it labeled “anti-Semitic”), especially with Evangelical Christians, many including some Evangelicals and young Catholics have altered their views, mainly in the wake of the mass killings in Gaza (which had followed a brutal Palestinian attack on Israel).

-Historically, this phrase has been used to justify antisemitism, though scholars note the author of Revelation was likely Jewish.
-Was he referring to non-believing Jews?
+Historically, this phrase—”Synagogue of Satan”—has been used to justify antisemitism, though scholars argue the author of Revelation was likely Jewish and that when He used that phrase, Jesus was referring to non-believing Jews.

-Some of the antagonism—which is present around the world—has come from the exclusionary nature of many Jewish groups, isolating themselves in certain ways (including economic ones) from the mainstream, which is frequently seen as arrogance.
+Some of the antagonism—which is present around the world—has come from the exclusionary nature of many Jewish groups, who through history have often isolated themselves from the mainstream, including economically, which is frequently seen as greed and arrogance.
+Others view it as simple self-defense: Jews have been opposed by countless groups and nations since Old Testament times and especially since the Diaspora (scattering from Israel).

-Three years ago, 54 percent of Americans sympathized more with the Israelis, compared to 31 percent for the Palestinians.
-Now, their support is about evenly balanced, with 41 percent saying their sympathies lie more with the Palestinians, and only 36 percent saying the same about the Israelis.
+Three years ago, 54 percent of Americans sympathized with the Israelis compared to 31 percent for the Palestinians.
+Now, according to one recent poll, only 36 percent support them (while 41 percent align with Palestinians).

 Some in the now-infinite universe of podcasts have even questioned whether Jews who claim a right to Israel are actually genetic Jews (Hebrews) to begin with.
-The first president of the modern state of Israel, Golda Meyer, was born in Kiev, Ukraine, and emigrated with her family to the United States before going in 1948 to the newly created Israel.
+The fourth and first female prime minister of the modern state of Israel, Golda Meier, was born in Kiev, Ukraine, and emigrated with her family to the United States before going in 1948 to the newly created Israel.

 You read that correctly: when it came to Muslims (“Moors”), it once was more dangerous to be Christian than Jewish.